WHAT TO DO IN BRUSSELS IN 2 DAYS

 Visit the famous Atomium

-The Atomium is another famous landmark in Brussels that’s located just outside of the city center.
-This can also be reached in 30-40 minutes by public transportation.
+The Atomium is another famous landmark that’s located just outside of the city center.

 The Atomium is an incredible structure shaped like an iron crystal (if that iron crystal was magnified 165 billion times).
 It was built in honor of the 1958 Brussels World Exposition.
 At that time, it was a massive feat of engineering.

-Guided tours of the Atomium are available but must be arranged at least 3 weeks in advance.
-Tours last 90 minutes, and you can fit it into your 2-day Brussels itinerary.
+- Guided tours of the Atomium are available but must be arranged at least 3 weeks in advance.
+Tours last 90 minutes, and you can fit them into your 2-day Brussels itinerary.

 Gawk at the Brussels Cathedral